linmingchih/siwave_ui/README.md

 This repository contains a graphical user interface for setting up and running SIwave power integrity simulations.
 The interface is implemented using **PySide6** and helps engineers load layout files, select nets, configure frequency ranges, and start simulations.
 Results such as S-parameter plots can be viewed and downloaded directly from the application.

+The UI now uses an ANSYS-inspired color theme with a dark background and yellow highlights to match the official logo style.

 Run the application with:

 ```bash